Energy & Climate

 Speakers:

-• Keynote speaker: Sarah Ladislaw, Special Assistant to the President and Senior Director for Climate and Energy, National Security Council, The White House
+• Keynote: Sarah Ladislaw, Special Assistant to the President and Senior Director for Climate and Energy, National Security Council, The White House

 • Jake Levine, Chief Climate Officer, U.S. Development Finance Corporation